cem-okulmus/omq-pg/README.md

-# Ontology-Mediated Querying for Property Graphs
+# Ontology-Mediated Query Answering for Property Graphs

 ## About the Project